Phoenix Probation Violation Defense Attorney

 When you have been convicted of a crime, or are negotiating a plea bargain, the judge can sentence you to probation in lieu of jail or prison time.
 While probation can prevent you from serving a lengthy jail sentence, it will normally be with very strict terms and conditions which must be complied with.
 Failing to adhere to the terms of your probation can result in severe consequences including incarceration for the full term of the sentence you had originally avoided.
 If you or a loved one are facing probation revocation proceedings you should immediately contact an experienced Phoenix criminal defense attorney to discuss your case and the best course of action for resolution.
-Mr. Buckallew is a Board Certified Criminal Defense Lawyer with nearly 20 years' experience in defending against all types of criminal matters, including probation violation matters.
+Mr. Buckallew is a Board Certified Criminal Defense Lawyer with over 20 years' experience in defending against all types of criminal matters, including probation violation matters.

 Probation is granted when a court decides to suspend the imposition of a jail or prison sentence.
 The terms and conditions of probation can include monthly fees, classes, community work service, random drug and/or alcohol testing, and other terms that must be complied with.
 An individual can be placed on varying levels of probation, including unsupervised, supervised, or intensive probation.
 Unsupervised probation enables the probationer to complete the required terms with minimal supervision.
 Supervised probation can include terms that require the probationer to remain at home during certain periods of time and/or require that the probationer wears a monitoring bracelet.
 Intensive probation supervision (IPS) is a sentencing alternative for individuals who otherwise would have been sentenced to prison at initial sentencing or as a result of a violation of standard probation.
 IPS is structured to provide strict control of a probationer, requiring them to be on house arrest, subject to visits by a probation officer multiple times per week, requiring mandatory employment, and monthly community restitution.
 A probationer can graduate to standard probation after successfully completing the terms and conditions of IPS.
 A variety of actions can constitute violating probation, including failing to complete a drug or alcohol rehabilitation program, refusing to pay fines, not paying court-ordered restitution, possessing illegal drugs or weapons while on probation, committing other crimes, or violating any other terms and conditions of your probation.